Francisco de Santiago Silva: Life and career

-Early life

-Francisco de Santiago was born at home in Jerez de García Salinas, Zacatecas, on March 26, 1926.
+Francisco de Santiago was born at home in Jerez de García Salinas, Zacatecas, on 26 March 1928.
 He was one of nine children.
-He spent his adolescence on his family's ranch.
+He spent his adolescence on his family's farm.

-Studies

-At the age 19, he arrived in Mexico City and enrolled in the Academy of San Carlos.
-There, he learned different painting techniques and everything related to the arts.
-He took an interest in aspects related to contemporary painting which later came to define his work.
-He worked with mediums ranging from encaustic painting to oils and, towards the end of his life, acrylics.
-His work was characterized by geometric abstraction art and often featured real world objects.
+At the age of 19, he arrived in Mexico City and enrolled in the Academy of San Carlos, where he studied under Antonio Rodríguez Luna and Luis Nishizawa.
+There, he learned different painting techniques and various aspects of the arts.
+He took an interest in contemporary painting, which later came to define his work.
+He worked with media ranging from encaustic painting to oils and, towards the end of his life, acrylics.
+His work was characterized by geometric abstraction art and often featured real-world objects.

-Later work
+As an academic, he was the head of the graduate division of the UNAM's National School of Plastic Arts (1986-1990) and the coordinator of the school's high-demand programs.

-Francisco de Santiago remained active late in life.
-In Zacatecas, his work is exhibited in notable venues like the Manuel Felguérez Museum of Abstract Art and the Municipal House of Culture, the latter featuring a room dedicated in his name.
+In Zacatecas, his work is exhibited in notable venues, including the Manuel Felguérez Museum of Abstract Art and the Municipal House of Culture, the latter featuring a room dedicated in his name.
+His mural El municipio libre is on display at the municipal palace of Jerez de García Salinas, where a tribute was held in 2024 to commemorate the 16th anniversary of his death.

+Francisco de Santiago died in Mexico City on 2 February 2008 at the age of 79.

+His wake, attended by Governor Amalia García, was held at the Francisco Goitia Museum in the city of Zacatecas.